 This self guided canoe safari offers families and adults a safe and fun way to explore the recently created reedbed habitat and its rich biodiversity.
 Adults and children alike will be able to enjoy spotting some of the UK’s most threatened species ranging from water voles to reed buntings whilst having plenty of fun!

-The canoes can have up to three people in them and the charge to use the safari is £5.00 per boat.
-The attraction will be open every day until 31 October from 10am to 3.30pm (last boat to go out).
+The canoes can have up to three people in them and the charge to use the safari is £7 per boat.
+The attraction will be open every day until 31 October from 11am to 4pm (last canoe time).

 The canoe Safari won the award for Best Visitor Experience in the Lancashire and Blackpool Tourism Awards 2011/12